Back to species list

 Description

-A slender, richly coloured bird measuring 16-18 cm in length, not including the elongated central tail-feathers which add an additional 7 cm.
-The entire plumage is bright green, with blue toning on the chin and throat, while the crown and upper back show golden rufous.
+Slender, richly coloured bird, 16–18 cm (6.3–7.1 in) long excluding elongated central tail-feathers, which are an additional 7 cm (2.8 in) long.
+Entire plumage is bright green, tinged with blue on chin and throat; crown and upper back tinged with golden rufous.
 Flight feathers are rufous washed with green and tipped with blackish.
-A fine black eyestripe runs in front of and behind the eye, and a slender black crescent marks the top of the breast.
-The iris is crimson, the bill black, and the legs are dark grey.
-The feet are weak with three toes joined at the base.
-Regional variations exist: Southeast Asian populations have rufous crown and face with green underparts, while the western subspecies M. o. beludschicus shows a greener crown, bluer face, and bluish underparts.
-In flight, wings appear bronzed coppery-green above and coppery-orange below.
-Juveniles are paler and duller, lack elongated tail feathers and the black throat crescent, and have a yellow-tinged throat rather than blue.
-The sexes are identical.
+Fine black eyestripe runs in front of and behind the eye; slender black crescent at top of breast below throat.
+Iris is crimson, bill black, legs dark grey.
+Feet weak, three toes joined at base.
+Southeast Asian birds have rufous crown and face, green underparts; western subspecies has greener crown, bluer face, bluish underparts.
+In flight, wings are bronzed coppery-green above, coppery-orange below.
+Juveniles are paler, duller, lack elongated tail feathers and black throat crescent, with yellow-tinged throat.
+Sexes are alike.

 Distribution & Habitat